Students with Autism/Aspergers in the Residence Halls

 Facilitator: Dr. Jane Thierfeld Brown

-The growing population of students on the Autism Spectrum can create challenges in the residence halls.
-This group can also add diversity and an educational aspect to your campus.
+The growing population of students on the Autism Spectrum adds richness and diversity to our campuses and can occasionally create challenges in the residence halls.
+This population of students adds an educational aspect to your campus.
 How do you include the student on the spectrum into the social nature of the dorm?
 How do you explain the issues to other residents without invading a student’s privacy.
 How should behavioral challenges be addressed?
 These topics and more will be covered and questions answered.